 Don't Listen To Your Brokers

 A new investor always faces a number of challenges in his/her early stages.
-Now this is also the time when you get bogged down by a lot information and free advises.
-Stock brokers are the one who do their utmost to deviate you from your long term objective.
-The gullible rookie investors often fall pray to the tricks of brokers.
+Now, this is also the time when you get bogged down by a lot of information and free advises.
+Stock brokers do their utmost to deviate you from your long-term objective.
+The gullible rookie investors often fall prey to the tricks of brokers.
 Stock brokers are not analysts but they are just salesmen who want you to do maximum trading.
 The more you trade the more profit their brokerage firm makes.
 Thus never listen to your stock brokers.

-Steering clear of free advise of brokers, intraday trading and short-term investment will pave the way for a fruitful investment.
+Steering clear of free advice of brokers, intraday trading and short-term investment will pave the way for a fruitful investment.

 You Don't Need To Know Everything

 Once you find your feet in the stock market you will come across many financial news portals, newspapers which will give alarming news items sometimes as absurd as landslide fall or even market crash.
 But being a long term investor, you have the luxury of not knowing all the details of the market.
 Look at the way RJ deals with the frequent tremors of the market.
 Every time market falls you will see stories like "Jhunjhunwala Lost So and So Millions" mushrooming everywhere.
 But does Jhunjhunwala start selling his stocks as the market falls?
 Never.
 One look at Rakesh Jhunjhunwala's holdings tells you the true story.
 As the markets fall they also rise and good stocks always make up for the lost time and deliver sterling results.

 So, buy good stocks and conveniently turn a blind eye towards all the clamour of the stock market.